Hampstead Heath Ponds: Swimming ponds

 The men's pond had a diving tower, but this was dismantled following an accident in the 1970s and only a low level board remains, along with showers and a small sunbathing and changing area.

-Quality of water tests — which comply with EU regulations — are routinely performed on all three swimming ponds.
+Quality of water tests – which comply with EU regulations – are routinely performed on all three swimming ponds.
 The three ponds are not to be confused with Parliament Hill Lido, built in 1938, now with a stainless steel lining.

 In 2004, the City of London Corporation, which holds the Heath in trust since the abolition of the Greater London Council in 1986, tried to close the bathing ponds on the grounds that they were an unsustainable drain on their expenses and posed a health risk to swimmers.
 Swimmers challenged this and won a victory in the High Court.
-To defray costs, the Corporation introduced a charge for admission of £2 per session, £1 for concessions.
+To defray costs, the Corporation introduced a charge for admission of £4.50 per session, £2.70 for concessions.
 There was some opposition to this on the grounds that swimming there had been free since at least the 1920s, and some ticket machines were vandalised.

-In December 2017, the City of London corporation confirmed that transgender women are allowed to use the women's pool per the Equality Act 2010.
-Julie Bindel, who uses the pond regularly, criticised this decision, although reaction was more positive from other groups.
+Famous people who have enjoyed swimming in the Hampstead ponds include novelist Esther Freud, politician Ed Miliband, journalist Dolly Alderton, actors Emma Corrin, Benedict Cumberbatch, Woody Harrelson and Sascha Baron Cohen, singer Harry Styles and presenter Dermot O'Leary.
+A collection of 14 reflections by contemporary writers on swimming in the Ladies' Pond was published in 2019 and includes contributions from Ava Wong Davies, Margaret Drabble, and Deborah Moggach.